Urigo/graphql-modules/website/docs/index.md

 sidebar_label: Introduction
 ---

-**GraphQL Modules** let you separate your GraphQL API implementation into small, reusable, easy-to-implement and easy-to-test pieces,
+**GraphQL Modules** is a utility library, allowing you separate your GraphQL schema implementation into small, reusable, easy-to-implement and easy-to-test pieces.

-In GraphQL Modules, each module has its own GraphQL type definitions and resolver implementations.
+In GraphQL Modules, each module has its own GraphQL type definitions and resolvers implementations.

 The idea behind this is to implement the **[Separation of Concerns](https://deviq.com/separation-of-concerns/)** design pattern in GraphQL and to allow you to write simple modules that only do what they need to.
 This way, they're easier to write, maintain and test.

+During development, GraphQL-Modules allow you to separate your GraphQL schema definitions, while in runtime, you'll be able to serve a unified schema.

 ## Structure

 Each GraphQL `module` is built using the basics of GraphQL:

 - Type definitions
-- Resolve functions
+- Resolver functions

-As your application grows, modules can use [Dependency Injection](./di/introduction).
+As your application grows, modules can use [Dependency Injection](./di/introduction), if you wish to separate your resolvers and your business-logic.

-The structure of GraphQL API with GraphQL Modules is flat.
-Modules are on the same level and there's Application on top of them.
+The structure of GraphQL API with GraphQL Modules is flat. `Module`s are on the same level and there's `Application` on top of them.

-`Application` is built out of `modules` and is able to also use Dependency Injection.

 ## Example